Self-Driving Cars in Australia

 The introduction of self-driving cars isn't as scary as it appears when you consider the override technologies that have already been built into our modern cars to 'assist' negligent drivers to avoid accidents or reduce harm.

-Starting with anti-lock brakes, which override the driver's application of their foot to brake pedal to produce a smoother, safer braking, and sensors which provide rear camera views and warn of nearby objects.
+Starting with anti-lock brakes, which override the driver's application of their foot to the brake pedal to produce smoother, safer braking, and sensors which provide rear camera views and warn of nearby objects.